-Benefits for medically necessary gender affirming care services are subject to the same cost shares that you would pay for inpatient or outpatient treatment for other covered medical conditions, for all ages.
+Benefits for medically necessary gender affirming medical care or surgery are subject to the same cost shares that you would pay for inpatient or outpatient treatment for other covered medical conditions.
 To find the amounts you are responsible for, see the Summary Of Your Costs earlier in this booklet.
+If you can't find an in-network provider or need information about what services are covered under your plan, call customer service.

-Benefits are provided for all gender affirming care surgical services which meet the Premera medical policy, including facility and anesthesia charges related to the surgery.
-Our medical policies are available from customer service, or at www.premera.com.
+Gender transition or affirmation is the process of changing the gender characteristics a person was born with to the gender characteristics with which a person identifies.
+Benefits are provided for gender affirming medical care or surgery which meet the requirements of Premera's medical policy, including facility and anesthesia charges related to surgery.
+For more information, visit premera.com/visitor/care-essentials/lgbt-health.
+Additionally, our medical policies are available from customer service, or at www.premera.com/visitor/medical-policies.